 Is it Right for you?

-With the 50,000 point bonus and the flexibility to use points for just about anything, this is the best Travel Credit Card currently on the market.
+With the 50,000 point bonus and the flexibility to use points for just about anything, this is one of the best Travel Credit Cards on the market.
 The flexibility of being able to use your points for any type of travel reward – including hotels, airlines, cruises, etc. is a great feature that rarely comes with such a large sign up bonus.

 Apply here with this secure link to the The Chase Sapphire Preferred Card.